 In general, no. It is useful to begin thinking now about what you might need to remove from your office or lab prior to a strike or lock-out deadline.
-There will be some exceptions to building access for certain limited circumstances, and these exceptions are decided by the Association-Board Committee.
-Special arrangements may be made for the care of animals or the maintenance of special equipment that could be damaged if left alone.
+There will be some exceptions to building access for certain limited circumstances, such as the care of animals or the maintenance of special equipment that could be damaged if left without attention.
+These exceptions are decided by the Association-Board Committee.